onflow/flow-go/pkg/language/docs/language.md

     }
 }
 ```
-Now, anybody can import the vault interface from your account storage if they want to use it for their resources.
+Now, anybody can import the vault interface from the account storage if they want to use it for their resources.

 Just like resource interfaces it is possible to deploy resources.
-Imagine this resource definition below is also in the local file `FungibleToken.bpl` that we used above.
+Imagine this resource definition below is also in the local file `FungibleToken.bpl` that was used above.

 ```bamboo,file=example-token.bpl
 // Declare a resource named `FungibleToken` which implements